 All Department Heads are required to reside within 15 minutes of the city limits of the City of Crete.
 All Emergency Services employees and Utilities Department employees are required to reside within 30 minutes of the city limits of the City of Crete.
 Utility employees who are assigned "On Call" status shall reside within 20 minutes of the city limits of the City of Crete.
-Street Department employees who are assigned "On Call" shall reside within 30 minutes of the city limits of City of Crete.
+Street Department employees who are assigned "On Call" shall reside within 30 minutes of the city limits of Crete.
+Utility of Crete.
+Street Department employees who are assigned "On Call" shall reside within 30 minutes of the city limits of Crete.